benmvp/slides/md/2016-es6-developer-week.md

 <!-- .element: class="fragment" -->

 NOTES:
-- ES5 introduced the `forEach` method
+- ES5 introduced the `forEach` method on arrays
 - It’s a more succinct syntax.
   - You no longer need the counter variable and it will read all values until the end
 - But what if you want to `break` out of the loop or `continue` to the next value?